roughdrafts-xyz/Linki/README.md

-# Sigili
+# Linki

-The Command Line Client for the Sigili project - A tool to create distributed wikis.
+The Command Line Client for the linki project - A tool to create distributed wikis.
 You can use this to publish a new wiki or copy an existing one.
 You can also use it to manage your wiki.

 # What's a Distributed Wiki?